Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Liver cancer is cancer that begins in your liver.
-Liver cancer can affect the ability of your liver to remove harmful material from your blood.
-It can also reduce the ability of your liver to help digest food, and store vitamins and minerals.
-The two most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.
+Liver cancer can prevent your liver from working correctly and removing harmful material from your blood.
+The 2 most common types of liver cancer are hepatocellular carcinoma and cholangiocarcinoma.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 Healthcare providers will keep track of the amount of liquid you are getting.
 They may also need to know how much you are urinating.
 Ask how much liquid you should drink each day.
 Ask healthcare providers if they need to measure or collect your urine.

 Healthcare providers will weigh you each day.
 They compare your weight from day to day to make sure you are not retaining or losing too much fluid.